NEW Islay and Jura – A walk on the wild side

 You may need additional nights either side of pick up in Glasgow.

-A 2 hour starter dusk/blue hour evening session is included on the 1st October
+A 2 hour starter dusk/blue hour evening session may also be possible the night prior to departing Glasgow.

 Islay Jura Photography workshop – Extra information

-Start time Depart from the Hilton Garden Inn Finneston Quay, Glasgow at 08:45 ( By the river ) close to the city centre on the 2nd October 2022 (you will most likely need accommodation the night prior )
+Start time Depart from the Hilton Garden Inn Finneston Quay, Glasgow at 08:45 ( By the river ) close to the city centre (you will most likely need accommodation the night prior )